 Saturday – Hereford – I have been unable to get out much this week as workers are in demolishing the old and erecting the new shed.
 It is now finished.
 Down to the city by train.
 The fields south of Leominster are flooded again.
 Beyond Dinmore Hill the whole area seems to be a continuous lake.
 Canada Geese swim across the waters and feed around the edges.
 Mute Swans sail serenely through the floods.
 The road to Marden is under water as are all the lanes to the isolated farmhouse.
 One house is surrounded by water, the garden is a pond.
 The course of the River Lugg can be discerned beside the church of St Mary the Virgin at Marden by a flow through the wide lake of water.
 The flooding continues over the fields where the Wergin Stone stands.
 Into Hereford.
 There is a

 pop-up artisans market within the Butter Market.
-It is good to see all the stall are filled by both the regulars and the specialists.
+It is good to see all the stalls are filled by both the regulars and the specialists.
 Stalls are set up in High Town.
 One sells Bulgarian sausages in a bun, another German sausage and yet another

 traditional English burgers.
 Along Capuchin Lane to the cathedral.
 A waterfall of red ceramic poppies flows down from a small window.
 It is the